 Hardwick is a blue-collar town, with 38.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hardwick is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hardwick who work in management occupations (10.25%), office and administrative support (8.18%), and sales jobs (7.72%).

-Being a small town, Hardwick does not have a public transit system used by locals to get to and from work.
+Hardwick is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hardwick is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.12% of adults 25 and older in the town have at least a bachelor's degree.